BernardMoy/recipeApp/README.md

 # Recipe app
-A recipe app made using **Java** that supports creating recipes and shoping lists, as well as generating shopping lists and recommend recipes.
+A recipe app made using **Java** and **sqlite** that supports creating recipes and shoping lists, as well as generating shopping lists and recommend recipes.
 This project is still work in progress but is sufficient to use for a university student.

 # Features
 - Create a new recipe featuring ingredients, prep time, link etc.